mirtanvirislam/TeamTrack/README.md

 Team TeamTrack

-This is the CSE 327 Project.

 A platform where you can keep your To-do list.

--Software Requirement Specification
+-   Software Requirement Specification

--Software Design Specification
+-   Software Design Specification

--A Website

--An Andriod Application
+-   WebApp